Political Rowdy

 Political Rowdy is a 2005 Indian Telugu-language film directed by Adi Narayana.
 The film stars Mohan Babu, Charmme Kaur, Prakash Raj, and Abbas.
 Mohan Babu, apart from starring in a lead role, also produced the film.
 The film is a remake of the Tamil movie Adi Thadi.

 Plot

-Vithal (Mohan Babu) is a feared gang member who is unmarried at age 45 due to a hatred of women.
-Kaveri (Charmme Kaur), is a college student who seduces Vithal to the point of him falling in love with her.
+Vithal (Mohan Babu) is a feared gangster who is unmarried at age 45 due his contempt for women.
+Kaveri (Charmme Kaur) is a college student who seduces Vithal to the point of him falling in love with her.
 However, she is in love with another man (Abbas) and only seduced him for fun.
 When Vithal proposes to her, she accepts out of fear.